Profitable Renko Strategy – Building your Account, One Brick at a Time

-Renko charts are not a long hidden secret dating to feudal Japan times as some trading gurus would like you to believe.
+Renko charts are not some long-hidden secrets dating back to feudal Japanese times as some trading gurus would like you to believe.
 Renko bars were actually developed several decades ago.

-The name Renko means brick in Japanese and come from the word “renga.”
+The name Renko means brick in Japanese and comes from the word “renga.”
 These charts are sometimes referred to as brick charts by traders.